AndreBBM/Anki-Notes-Creator/README.md

 ### How to use:

-With Anki open, import the "card_model.apkg" deck included in this repository.
+With Anki open, double click on "card_model.apkg" to import the necessary card model into anki.
 The deck can be deleted after importing; it only serves to create a correct card template.
+Run ``` pip install -r /path/to/requirements.txt ``` to install the necessary libraries.
 Next, run the "main.py" file.
 It will create a test deck "test1" and add the words from the "add_words.txt" file as cards.
 To add your words to your deck, simply change the "deck_name" variable to the name of your deck and add the words to the "add_words.txt" file.